 General information and how to apply

-Council Tax Reduction (CTR) is a new discount scheme for persons of working age which came into effect from 1 April 2020.
+Council Tax Reduction (CTR) is a discount scheme for persons of working age which came into effect from 1 April 2020.

 To apply for CTR you must: